The Electa Watch CompanyCopyright © David Boettcher 2005 - 2023 all rights reserved.

 1923 advert for sale or rent

-In the depression that followed the Great War, orders decreased or stopped.
-The company appears to have continued for a short while, possibly under the administration of the liquidators.
+In the depression that followed World War One, orders decreased or stopped.
+The company appears to have continued for a short while, probably still under the administration of the liquidators.
 However, in the early 1920s a post war depression hit Swiss exports hard.
 Trade statistics show that the value of Swiss watch and clock exports in the first quarter of 1921 were Fr.
 44,791,252, significantly down from the first quarter of 1920 when the total was Fr.
 78,832,970: a decrease of 43%.

-It appears that the Electa company was merged into the Gallet company in La Chaux-de-Fonds in 1906 and the company rebranded as "Gallet & Co., Fabrique d'horlogerie Electa".
-This new company was very successful in the run up to and during the Great War, but during the post war slump it suffered from reduced orders and got into financial difficulties.
-A new Gallet business, isolated sufficiently from Gallet & Co., Fabrique d'horlogerie Electa, was formed so that the liquidation of that branch did not affect the main business.
-Gallet could have acquired the trademark of Electa from the liquidators if they wished to carry on using it, although the last mention of Electa in the timeline is 1915 and says "Gallet supplies hand held and cockpit mounted timers to the British Air Force during WW I. Movements are produced in Gallet's Electa workshop and marked with the Electa name.".
+It appears that the Electa company was merged into the Gallet company in La Chaux-de-Fonds in 1906 and the company rebranded as "Gallet & Co., Fabrique d'Horlogerie Electa".
+This new company was very successful in the run up to and during World War One, but during the post war slump it suffered from reduced orders and got into financial difficulties.
+A new Gallet business, isolated sufficiently from Gallet & Co., Fabrique d'Horlogerie Electa, was formed so that the liquidation of that branch did not affect the main business.
+Gallet could have acquired the trademark of Electa from the liquidators if they wished to carry on using it, although the last mention of Electa in the timeline is 1915 and says "Gallet supplies hand held and cockpit mounted timers to the British Air Force during WW I. Movements are produced in Gallet's Electa workshop and marked with the Electa name."

 10 August 1926 transfer of trademarks